bharath0080/JenkinsRelated/README.md

 # JenkinsRelated

-This repo is related to Jenkins and Jenkinsfiles ( And is still under developement of adding more groovy scripts )
+This repo is related to Jenkins and Jenkinsfiles ( And is still under developement of adding more groovy scripts, general Linux,GIT commands amd many more )

 Below is the files and their descrption for the files.